davatron5000/FitVids.js/README.md

 ## Using in WordPress

-If you are using FitVids on WordPress then replace $ with jQuerey
+If you are using FitVids on WordPress then replace $ with jQuery

 ## Changelog
 * _09.02.11 - v1 - 2.376kb_